mutant-remix/mutant-remix/README.md

 ```

 ## License
 Everything directly in this repository is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-Refer to separate licenses in the `assets`, `coverage-calculator`, `forc` and `orxporter` submodules for their respective licenses.
+Refer to separate licenses in the `coverage-calculator`, `forc` and `orxporter` submodules for their respective licenses.